- Standard Node reboot: A typical reboot to apply a system update or other change.

 Ways to manually reboot Nodes

-- A safe reboot marks the Node to reboot once it becomes idle.
-The reboot occurs only after all active workloads have stopped.
-New Pods may still be scheduled while waiting.
+- A safe reboot marks the Node to reboot after it becomes idle.
+The reboot occurs only after all active workloads stop.
+New Pods might still be scheduled while waiting.

 - A force reboot reboots the Node immediately without waiting for active workloads to stop.